dcmi/dc-srap/profile/srap-profile.md

 Publication status may be provided with following dates:

-The following Date subproperties may be used in combination with these statuses:
+The following Date subproperties may be used in combination with these publication statuses:

 dateAvailableAsPublicDraft
 dateReceivedAsManuscript